If a genie pops out of an IKEA floor lamp and asks about your dream house, how would you respond?

 I honestly see the appeals of both lifestyles, so rest assured that I’m leaving my bias at the door when writing this article.

 My goal is not to sway your opinion one way or the other, but to simply analyze the pros and cons of both options, and help you make an informed decision.

 (To keep the length of this article within the realm of reason, I’m only exploring the common scenarios of buying a home in the suburbs, and renting an apartment within the city core.)

 The Desire to Own

-Before we dive deeper, it’s imperative that I ask: do you even want to be a homeowner?
+Before we dive deeper, I must ask: do you even want to be a homeowner?

 It might seem like a silly question, but hear me out.

-The merits of owning your own home has been blindly tooted and perpetuated in overlapping circles of influence.
-We’ve been conditioned to overlook the real reasons we aspire to attain the homeowner status.
+The merits of owning your own home have been blindly tooted and perpetuated in overlapping circles of influence.
+We’ve been conditioned to overlook the real reasons we aspire to attain homeowner status.